Waiving spousal rights

 Your spouse is automatically the beneficiary of your pension.
 Learn what's involved if your spouse wants to give up their right to receive a pension benefit when you die.

-Your spouse is automatically the beneficiary of your pension and has a legal right to receive a pension benefit when you die.
-This means:
+Your spouse has a legal right to receive a death benefit when you die.
+The payment to your spouse depends on when you die:

-- If you die before you retire, your spouse will be paid a pre-retirement survivor (death) benefit.
-This could be a lump-sum payment or an immediate monthly pension, depending on your age at death
+- If you die before you retire, your spouse will be paid a death benefit.
+The benefit may be either a lump-sum payment or an immediate monthly pension, depending on your age at death.

-- Once you have retired, if you die before your spouse, your spouse may continue to receive a portion of your pension benefit depending on the pension option you chose at retirement
+- If you die after you retire, your spouse may continue to receive a portion of your pension benefit.
+The pension option you chose at retirement determines what they receive.